The Extrinsic Primitive Torsion Problem: Introduction

 For $k \geq 5$, we develop tools for constructing and refining new infinite linear representations of $F_2/P_k$.
 These tools allow us to answer Question \ref{q:extrinsic}\, (a), and we hope they will be useful in future work.

-Instead of speaking of primitivity in a free group, we can phrase an intrinsic version of Question \ref{q:extrinsic}.
-The \emph{rank} of a group is the cardinality of a generating set of the group of minimal size. \begin{ques}[The Intrinsic (Restricted) Primitive Torsion Problems] Fix positive integers $r$ and $k$.
+Instead of speaking of primitivity in a free group, we can phrase an intrinsic version of Question \ref{q:extrinsic}. \begin{ques}[The Intrinsic (Restricted) Primitive Torsion Problems] Fix positive integers $r$ and $k$.
 Let $\Gamma$ be a (residually finite) group of rank $r$ such that every primitive element has order dividing $k$.
-Which questions from Question \ref{q:extrinsic} have affirmitive answers? \end{ques}
+Which questions from Question \ref{q:extrinsic} have affirmative answers? \end{ques}

 The Primitive Torsion Problems are natural variants of the original \emph{Bounded Burnside Problem}.
-There has been great progress in understanding these quotients arising from these problems, see for instance \cite{CG17} for the state of the art. \begin{ques}[The Bounded Burnside Problem] Fix $r,k \in \Z$.
+There has been great progress in understanding the quotients arising from these problems, see for instance \cite{CG17}.
+Moreover, studying laws other than the power law in restricted Burnside Problems is a very active area, see \cite{BT2017} and \cite{MR3451381} for the state of the art.

+\begin{ques}[The Bounded Burnside Problem] Fix $r,k \in \Z$.
 Let $G$ be a group generated by $r$ elements.
 Let $B_k$ be the group in $G$ generated by elements of the form $g^k$ where $g \in G$.
 Is $G/B_k$ necessarily finite? \end{ques}

 We note that when $G/P_k$ is virtually solvable, the resulting group $G/B_k$ is necessarily finite.
 Thus, our work recovers the well-known result that $F_2/B_4$ is finite.
 If our conjecture that $F_2/P_5$ is virtually solvable is correct, then it follows that $F_2/B_5$ is finite, which is unknown.